Probing Nucleon-$\Omega_{\rm ccc}$Interaction via Lattice QCD at Physical Quark Masses: Numerical results

 where $a_0$ is the scattering length and $r_{\text{eff}}$ is the effective range.
 Table~\ref{tab:scatteringpara} lists the values obtained from the phase shifts, with mean values calculated at $t/a=17$.
-The statistical errors are estimated using the jackknife method, while the systematic errors are derived from the results at $t/a=$ 16 and 18.
+The statistical errors are estimated using the jackknife method, while the systematic errors are derived from the results at $t/a=$ 16 and 18. {The effect of higher order terms in the ERE is found to be insignificant for low energy region ($E_{\rm c.m.} \lesssim 50$ MeV).}